zzzeek/sqla_tutorial/presentation/index.rst

     * querying: selecting rows with SELECT
     * modifying data with INSERT, UPDATE, DELETE
     * general idea of database transactions (e.g. BEGIN/COMMIT/ROLLBACK)
-    * joins, grouping
+    * joins, subqueries, table aliases, common table expressions (CTE)

 Presenting SQLAlchemy
 =================================

-* the Database Toolkit for Python &trade;
+* The Database Toolkit for Python |(TM)|
-* Introduced 2005
+* Introduced 2005, first release February 2006
-* A single system for all things relational database
+* A single system for all things Python + relational databases
 * Current release **1.4.1**
 * The 1.4 series is considered to be transitional for **SQLAlchemy 2.0**

+.. |(TM)| unicode:: U+2122

 SQLAlchemy Philosophies
 =================================

-* Bring the usage of different databases and adapters to an interface as consistent as possible...
+* Bring the usage of different databases and adapters to a Python interface as consistent and cross compatible as possible...
-* ...but still expose distinct behaviors and features of each backend.
+* ...but still expose distinct behaviors and features of each kind of database.
-* SQL and relational database concepts are exposed and explicit within the API as much as possible, in contrast to the usual notion of "abstraction"
+* SQL and relational database concepts aren't hidden, and are instead very explicit within the API as much as possible, in contrast to the usual notion of "abstraction"
-* What's provided instead is **automation**; writing INSERTs, DDL, boilerplate SQL, moving data between Python and database
+* What's provided instead is **automation**; writing INSERTs, DDL, boilerplate SQL, moving data between Python and database can be done in a succinct and declarative fashion.

 SQLAlchemy Overview
 =================================